Commercial fishing vessels

 - regularly cleaning the hull and niche areas, especially when the vessel has been stationary for a while.

-The vessel hull should be painted with an antifouling system that can prevent biofouling between dockings.
-The system applied should take into account:
+The vessel hull should be painted with antifouling that can prevent biofouling between dockings.
+The paint applied should take into account:

 - the planned docking period